pjavier1988/python-dessign-patterns/README.md

 Additionally, the diameter attribute is calculated based on the radius attribute, and the area attribute is calculated based on the radius attribute as well.

 By using the @property and @setter decorators, we can encapsulate these attributes and provide controlled access to them, while also enforcing constraints and providing additional functionality.

+### Facade

+The CheckoutFacade class provides a simplified interface for placing an order.
+It encapsulates the complexities of the payment, shipping, and order objects behind a single interface.
+The client can create a CheckoutFacade object and call its place_order method, without worrying about the details of payment, shipping, or order processing.